egandavidpatrick-del/project-navigator/README.md

 Predictable: It does exactly what you expect, every single time you run it.
 Dependable: Zero "calls home."
 No hidden telemetry, no internet required, and no random updates breaking your pipeline.
-Built to Last: Engineered for real CAD production environments, not flash demos or software trends.
+Built to Last: Engineered for real AEC production environments, not flash demos or software trends.

 I build software the way it was 20 years ago: solve the actual problem, then get out of your way.
 Like a good bridge, it should work flawlessly on day 1 and day 1,001.
 Same result.
 No surprises.
 That’s the standard I hold myself to.
 That’s Project Navigator & Enola.